|

 8 | In »Universality and Culture«, Jean Ladrière (Belgium) discusses how there are two levels of truth – the partial and the authentic.
 The author explains the role of symbols in cultural life.
 He further says how the notion of historicity, which is the characteristic structure of the Dasein, is important.
 Though culture belongs to historicity, it finds its possibility through history.
 In philosophy, there is a universal space for different cultures.
 Ghislaine Florival (Belgium) presents a paper on Levinas, »Du sens de la mort: la vie«. | ||

-| 9 | The paper »Be Popper to Information« examines three terms, »knowledge«, »information« and »information-based society«.
-The author, Nicholas Lobkowicz (Germany), analyses the classical definition of knowledge and puts forth the question: »Which information may contribute to our knowledge?« The presupposition of a passage from information to knowledge is based on two facts: (a) we cannot achieve knowledge without being at least in principle willing to consider a piece of information that contradicts our assumptions and (b) error is not shameful but a possible step towards truth (178). | |||
+9 | The paper »Be Popper to Information« examines three terms, ›knowledge‹, ›information‹ and ›information-based society‹.
+The author, Nicholas Lobkowicz (Germany), analyses the classical definition of knowledge and puts forth the question, »Which information may contribute to our knowledge?« The presupposition of a passage from information to knowledge is based on two facts: (a) we cannot achieve knowledge without being, at least in principle, willing to consider a piece of information that contradicts our assumptions, and (b) error is not shameful but a possible step towards truth (178). | |||

-| 10 | Plamen Makariev (Bulgaria) in his paper, »Cultural Rights and Deliberative Democracy«, says that in present society, the importance of cultural rights, which has ethics, religion, and democracy, is prominent.
-The concept of »politics of recognition«, coined by Charles Taylor, is more relevant and useful.
-The author rightly says that the minority rights could be justified by means of rational arguments within a public discussion between free and equal parties (185).
-The deliberative democracy harmonizes differences by rational arguments.
+10 | Plamen Makariev (Bulgaria), in his paper »Cultural Rights and Deliberative Democracy«, suggests that the importance of cultural rights, which include ethics, religion, and democracy, is prominent in today's society.
+The concept of ›politics of recognition‹, coined by Charles Taylor, is even more relevant and useful.
+The author rightly says that minority rights could be justified by means of rational arguments within a public discussion between free and equal parties (185).
+Deliberative democracy harmonises differences by rational arguments.
 The author shows that Rawls in Political Liberalism explains how cultural rights can be justified by means of public deliberation. | |||

-| 11 | Yuriy M. Pochta (Russia) in »Narrative Methodology and the Analysis of Islamic Society in the Philosophy of History« uses the postmodern methodology to understand the Islamic society.
-He explains how postmodernism recognizes the differences.
-Postmodernism by rejecting the absolute truth, accepts the local culture and tradition.
-Postmodernism helps in the study of Islam to overcome the Eurocentrism.
-He explains the need for retelling the western society of history of Islamic society through postmodernism and examines the challenge of Islam in Russian society presently. | |||
+11 | Yuriy M. Pochta (Russia), in »Narrative Methodology and the Analysis of Islamic Society in the Philosophy of History« uses the post-modern methodology to understand Islamic society.
+He explains how postmodernism recognises differences.
+By rejecting the absolute truth, post-modernism accepts the local culture and tradition.
+Post-modernism helps overcome Eurocentrism in the study of Islam.
+The author explains the need for Western society to be retold the history of Islamic society through post-modernism, and examines the current challenge of Islam in Russian society. | |||

-| 12 | The notion of cause at the backdrop of Aristotle, Kant and Russell is the main focus of Edward Alam (Lebanon) in »Philosophical and Scientific Challenges to the Traditional Concept of Causality«.
-He says that after the world wars, philosophy as well as science deals with what had gone wrong with advanced civilization. | |||
+12 | The notion of cause in the backdrop of the thought of Aristotle, Kant and Russell is the main focus of Edward Alam (Lebanon) in »Philosophical and Scientific Challenges to the Traditional Concept of Causality«.
+He says that since the two World Wars, philosophy as well as science have dealt with what has gone wrong with advanced civilisation. | |||

 Some Perspectives from North America |